seamapi/docs/docs/capability-guides/thermostats/creating-and-managing-climate-schedules.md

 ## Specifying Manual Override Permissions

-When creating a climate schedule for a thermostat, you can also specify the `max_override_period_minutes`.
+When creating a thermostat schedule for a thermostat, you can also specify the `max_override_period_minutes`.
 This parameter defines the period for which a person at the thermostat can change the thermostat's settings after the activation of the scheduled climate preset.
 At the end of this override period, Seam sets the thermostat back to the active climate preset.
 The override period starts again each time a person makes a change at the thermostat.

 Through this override period setting, the Seam API provides you with the flexibility to customize the thermostat behavior to suit your needs.
 For example, a multifamily property manager may want to give complete control of the thermostat to a unit's residents as soon as they move into the unit.
 However, a short-term rental host may want to enforce stricter rules to ensure that their guests are using the associated HVAC system in a reasonable manner.

 To allow complete control at the thermostat, set `max_override_period_minutes` to `0`.
-To disable manual overrides entirely, set `manual_override_allowed` to `false` on the climate preset that you assign to the climate schedule.&#x20;
+To disable manual overrides entirely, set `manual_override_allowed` to `false` on the climate preset that you assign to the thermostat schedule.

 ***

-## Create a Climate Schedule
+## Create a Thermostat Schedule

-To create a climate schedule, issue a `/thermostats/schedules/create` request, providing the `device_id` of the desired thermostat, as well as the `climate_preset_key`, and the `starts_at` and `ends_at` timestamps.
-You can also specify a `name` for the climate schedule and the desired `max_override_period_minutes`.
+To create a thermostat schedule, issue a `/thermostats/schedules/create` request, providing the `device_id` of the desired thermostat, as well as the `climate_preset_key`, and the `starts_at` and `ends_at` timestamps.
+You can also specify a `name` for the thermostat schedule and the desired `max_override_period_minutes`.
 If you omit `max_override_period_minutes`, it defaults to `0`.

 {% tabs %}
 {% tab title="Python" %}